jarokaz/tpu-gke-sandbox/README.md

 This reference guide compiles best practices, prescriptive guidance, and code samples for running large-scale TPU v4 and TPU v5e machine learning training workloads on Google Kubernetes Engine (GKE).
 The guide covers two main topics:
 - **Configuring a GKE based environment for large scale training on Cloud TPUs**
-  - This section describes how to configure a GKE cluster to optimize for running large-scale machine learning training workloads on [Cloud TPUs](https://cloud.google.com/tpu).
+  - This section describes how to configure a GKE cluster to optimize it for running large-scale machine learning training workloads on [Cloud TPUs](https://cloud.google.com/tpu).
 - **Defining, Submitting, and Monitoring Training Jobs**
   - This section provides guidance on how to define, submit, and manage training jobs using the Kubernetes [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://github.com/kubernetes-sigs/kueue) APIs.